I am a Reader in Law at the School of Law, University of Warwick, UK.

 I have a cross-disciplinary training and professional background in law, history of sciences, and science and technology studies.
 Prior to joining Kent Law School, I was a Reader in Law at Kent Law School, Assistant Professor of Science Studies at the University of Lucerne, Switzerland and a postdoctoral research fellow at the Max Planck Institute for the History of Science, Berlin, where I researched epistemic relations between scientific and legal classifications in Hans-Joerg Rheinberger’s department III.

 For my undergraduate degree, I read Government and Law at the London School of Economics and Political Science and also graduated there with a Distinction from the Masters of Laws (LLM) programme.

 I was a visiting research fellow at University of California at Berkeley (2002-3) and LSE (2013).

-I was Programme Committee Chair for the 2018 Annual Meeting of the Association for the Study of Law, Culture and the Humanities and now serve in its Organizing Committee (-2022), as well as in the Governing Board of the International Society for the History and Theory of Intellectual Property (ISHTIP).
+I was the Programme Committee Chair for the 2018 Annual Meeting of the Association for the Study of Law, Culture and the Humanities (ASLCH).
+I now serve in its Organizing Committee (-2022), as well as in the Governing Board of the International Society for the History and Theory of Intellectual Property (ISHTIP).

 During my times outside academia, I have been trained in classical music and in financial modeling.
 Both involve very different sensibilities, but they have proven useful in my research projects.